Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 But the movie is also saying that while religion did once have its benefits, it has ultimately always been a tool used to control people.
 After all, Number 1 only wound up making his heroic sacrifice because he was prodded out of his hidey-hole by 9 and forced to confront reality.

 In the end, the evil machine is destroyed by a magic talisman.
-In the beginning, 9 used the magic talisman (the law of attraction) incorrectly, and it caused chaos: it awoke the giant machine, more machines were built, and more of the dolls were killed.
+In the beginning, 9 used the magic talisman incorrectly, and it caused chaos: it awoke the giant machine, more machines were built, and more of the dolls were killed.

-I think the movie is saying that science and religion are what happen when people practice the Law of Attraction incorrectly.
+I think the movie is saying that science and religion are what happen when people apply the values of witchcraft incorrectly.
 Instead of relying on gods and machines, we should believe in our own power: we are the Universe.

 The movie makes its message clear with the end of the final battle: once 9 figures out how to use the talisman properly, its use begins a whole new world.